There’s no shortage of gym workout routines for women online. There are so many that it can actually be a little overwhelming.

 Even the experienced lifter can learn something new by taking the time to dive into any (or all!) of these 8 great books.

 Tom Venuto firmly believes that starving yourself skinny won’t give you the body you want.
 Burn The Fat starts with an extensive guide to dieting for fat loss.
 He even offers tips on “mental training” and goal setting in this well-rounded book.
-Once you’ve got your nutrition and head right, the author shares his cardio and strength training routines to maximize fat loss and preserve muscle mass.
+Once you’ve got your nutrition and head right, the author shares his cardio and weight training for women routines to maximize fat loss and preserve muscle mass.

-Why exactly should women lift weights?
+What is the importance of weight training for women?
 Here’s just a few reasons we can think of.